Skip to main content

 UCF remains committed to a holistic application review process that includes consideration of course selection, curriculum, rigor, grade point average, test score(s), and other subjective factors.
 When accurately reported, class rank will be a consideration, however, unranked students will not be disadvantaged in the admission review process.

 Although optional, an essay can assist the Admissions Committee in knowing you as an individual, independent of test scores and other objective data.
 If you would like to submit an essay, please select from one of the topics below.
-Your response should be no longer than a total of 500 words or 7,000 characters.
+Your response should be limited to a total of 250 words.

 1. Why did you choose to apply to UCF?